influxdata/telegraf/docs/PROCESSORS.md

   themselves.
 See below for a quick example.
 * To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/processors/all/all.go` file.
-* The `SampleConfig` function should return valid toml that describes how the processor can be configured.
-This is include in the output of `telegraf config`.
+* The `SampleConfig` function will be automatically updated in the build process to include the sample configuration from the README.md.
-* The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
 This is included in `telegraf config`.
 Please consult the [Sample Config][] page for the latest style guidelines.
 * The `Description` function should say in one line what this processor does.
 * Follow the recommended [Code Style][].